bpevs/learn_js_from_ben/tips/windows-dev-setup-guide.md

 ## Downloads

 Fortunately, Microsoft has made a tutorial for installing all the things you will need!
-Use this tutorial to install:
+Use [this tutorial](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) to install:

 - VS Code
 - NVM
 - node.js (via NVM)
 - git

+To complete this guide, you will prooobably need to run PowerShell as an administrator (right-click)

 ## Settings